zspencer/www.zeespencer.com/_posts/2015-08-03-defining-my-dream-job.md

 do so until I find the right place.
 How would I describe this place?

-1. It recognizes the insiduous, destructive nature of micro-aggressions and sublte \*isms and considers compassion a core skill.
+1. It recognizes the insiduous, destructive nature of micro-aggressions and subtle \*isms and considers compassion a core skill.
 2. It has inoculated itself against "senior-coder-itis" and actively hires across skill levels and specializations; while paying equitable salaries.
 3. It prioritizes perks such as 401(k)s, trans-inclusive health care, and